MicrosoftDocs/cpp-docs/docs/standard-library/fpos-class.md

 ### Remarks

-The member function adds *_Off* to the stored offset member object and then returns **\*this**.
-For positioning within a file, the result is generally valid only for binary streams that do not have a state-dependent encoding.
+The member function adds *_Off* to the stored offset member object and then returns **`*this`**.
+When working with files, the result is valid only for binary streams that don't have a state-dependent encoding.

 ### Example